-The human body is a miraculous thing and it's always in constant motion.
-Your blood flows, your lungs inflate, you pass gas, and the speed of body functions never ceases.
+The human body is in constant motion.
+Your blood flows, your lungs inflate, you pass gas, and your body hums along at high sppeds.
 But just how fast do these functions move?
-You might be surprised that some of them travel faster than a speeding car, while others move at about the same speed as a tiny ant.
-No matter how you look at it, the speed of basic body functions is something worth learning about, even if it's just to satisfy your curiosity.
+Some of them travel faster than a speeding car, while others move about as fast you can peddle a bike.

-Keep in mind that everyone's body is different.
-Your velocity of body functions varies depending on how healthy you are, if you're engaged in sexual activity or other strenuous acts, as well as environmental conditions.
-Many of them do stay pretty constant though, even if those speeds are breakneck.
+Of course, each body is different.
+The velocity of body functions varies depending on how healthy you are, if you're engaged in sexual activity or other strenuous acts, as well as environmental conditions.
+The mph of your bodily functions may not seem NASCAR fast but they will surprise you.

 Your Diaphragm Moves An Inch Per Second

 When you breathe, your lungs inflate and deflate, but how does your body make that happen?
 One way they do that is your diaphragm moves to pull air in, and then push it out.
 This happens all day, every day, though the breathing rate may change.
 No matter how quickly you are breathing, your diaphragm moves at about an inch per second.
 That's a little more than .05 miles per hour.
-It may not seem like much, but give the diaphragm it's due credit!
-It's helping your lungs pull in about two gallons of air per minute.
+It may not seem like much, but give the diaphragm it's due credit: It helps your lungs pull in roughly two gallons of air per minute.

 Normal People Chew About An Inch Per Second